 English Language Programs

 Our library is proud to offer many opportunities for adult emerging bilinguals who are interested in improving their English language skills.
-A list of our adult English Language Programs can be downloaded with this link o en español aquí; a schedule of the programs can be downloaded here, in both English and Spanish.
 A registration form for all adult English Language Programs can be downloaded here to be printed, completed, and returned to the library.

 English for Beginners

-The New Brunswick Free Public Library provides recurring English Conversation Groups on Tuesday and Thursday* evenings.
+The New Brunswick Free Public Library provides a recurring English Conversation Group on Tuesday evenings.
 The goal of this program is to provide English language conversation practice to support further education and workplace training.
 Adult learners can improve their English language skills through an integrated literacy curriculum and the use of "real-life materials."
 Participants must be age 18 or older and have at least an intermediate understanding of and ability to speak English.

-To join an English Conversation Group, please complete a registration form and bring it with you on the evening you would like to attend.
+To join this English Conversation Group, please complete a registration form and bring it with you on the evening you would like to attend.

 English Conversation Café